 - Advanced gum disease

 If every effort has been made to preserve the natural tooth but it is just not possible to keep the tooth, an extraction will have to be made.
-The staff at Impressions Dentistry will x-ray the tooth and root to get as much information as possible before performing the extraction.
+The team at Impressions Dentistry will X-ray the tooth and its root to get as much information as possible before performing your tooth extraction in Olympia, Washington.

-After the extraction, Dr. Bath will likely prescribe pain medication to take as needed.
+After the extraction, Dr. Suneet S. Bath will likely prescribe pain medication to take as needed.
 Ice packs used at regular 15-minute intervals will provide some relief to the discomfort.
 The discomfort can last from three days to two weeks, depending on the complexity of the extraction.
-Be sure to contact our office if you are experiencing prolonged or severe pain, bleeding, swelling or fever.
+Be sure to contact our office and call 360-493-1866 if you are experiencing prolonged or severe pain, bleeding, swelling or fever.